 Integrating a new content management system (CMS) into your existing ecosystem of tools and services may be challenging, but not with a headless CMS with a quality API.
 Read on to learn how a headless CMS API can help you prepare for the future.

-There is no doubt that in order to connect Content-as-a-Service with its headless API-first approach to other best-of-breed microservices you have to have a good quality API on both ends, so that the services communicate and integrate well.
+There is no doubt that in order to connect a Content-as-a-Service solution with its headless API-first approach to other best-of-breed microservices you have to have a good quality API on both ends, so that the services communicate and integrate well.

 But what does a good quality API really mean?
 There are many different angles you can consider.
 It has to be testable, secure, well documented, and have solid error reporting.
 Let's look at the required API capabilities you'll need to be able to face typical challenges when integrating a headless CMS into your existing ecosystem of apps or when building a new app or website.

 Critical Capabilities of a Headless CMS API